 4. Pipeline check valve

 Its valve flap slides along the centerline of the valve body.
 It is a new type of valve.
-Its size is small, weight is light, the processing technique is good.
+Its size is small, its weight is light, and the processing technique is good.
 It is one of the development directions of the sanitary check valve.
 But its fluid resistance coefficient is slightly larger than that of the swing check valve.

 5. Pressed check valve

 Sanitary check valves are usually installed in places where the medium flow back when the valve is not closed.
 At the outlets of common water pumps, check valves are usually installed to prevent the backflow of high-pressure water into pumps, damaging the pump impellers or other parts, leading to accidents.
-In sum, check valves are used in most pipelines or equipment to prevent backflow of the medium.
+In sum, check valves are used in most pipelines or equipment to prevent the backflow of the medium.

-The two-port valve, the poppet valves, has two openings in the body, the first allowing the fluid to enter while the other allowing the fluid to leave.
+The two-port valve, the poppet valve, has two openings in the body, the first allowing the fluid to enter while the other allowing the fluid to leave.
 The most significant concept in the sanitary check valves is the cracking pressure.
 It can be explained as the lowest upstream pressure at which the valve operates.
 Normally, the non-return valve is designed to be designed for and can, therefore, be particularly suitable for an explicit cracking pressure.

 A sanitary check valve with union connections is also known as the non-return valve.
 The valve has been designed to prevent the backflow of fluids.
 It is a spring check valve designed with tri-clamp ends.
 The valve has been designed with corrosion-resistant material to prevent contamination.
 This is because of its ability to allow the passage of highly viscous fluids and particulate materials.
 This valve has been designed to work when the pressure below the valve plug exceeds the pressure valve plug and the spring force.
 The valve can only close when the pressure has equalized.

-Choosing the right type of check valve has a great influence on the protection of water hammer.
+Choosing the right type of check valve has a great influence on the protection of the water hammers.
 For example, a large number of water hammer accidents in the pump station are related to the check valve installed at the pump outlet.
 After the accident stops the pump, the water starts to flow back through the pump.
 Under the action of the backflow, the check valve closes quickly.
-If the check valve is affected by failure or bearing friction and its inertia, it may lag behind the time of starting the reverse flow,that is, when the backflow increases to a certain value, or even a quick shutdown at the moment of maximum backflow, high pressure can be generated at the check valve.
+If the check valve is affected by the failure or bearing friction and its inertia, it may lag behind the time of starting the reverse flow, that is, when the backflow increases to a certain value, or even a quick shutdown at the moment of maximum backflow, high pressure can be generated at the check valve.

 For more information, please visit http://www.adamantvalves.com/